khanhdat111/Classroom_Object_Localization-Classification-with-Inceptionv3/README.md

 ## Installation

 ### Setting Up a Virtual Environment
-It is recommended to use a virtual environment to avoid conflicts with existing Python packages.
+It is recommended to use a virtual environment to avoid conflicts with existing Python packages from `requirements.txt`.

 #### For Unix/macOS:
 ```bash